-On December 1, 1983, Debra Jacobs was doing dishes at her home in the Colonial Manor subdivision, when there was a knock at the back door.
-Thinking it was her husband returning from work, she sent her son, 5-year-old Joshua Jacobs, to answer the door.
+On December 1, 1983, Debra Jacobs was doing dishes at her home in the Colonial Manor subdivision when there was a knock at the back door.
+Thinking her husband was returning from work, she sent her son, 5-year-old Joshua Jacobs, to answer the door.
 Hearing a gasp from her son, she looked up to see her son being followed into the house by two masked intruders with pistols.

-At first glance, Debra thought this was some sort of prank.
+At first glance, Debra thought this was some prank.
 “Who are you?
 Quit teasing” was her first reaction to the intruders.
-One intruder stayed silent, the other simply said “Where’s the telephone?”
+One intruder stayed silent; the other said, “Where’s the telephone?”

 The kidnapper instructed Debra to call her husband Greg Jacobs, vice-president of Sunnyland Bank, and read a ransom note demanding $40,000 be dropped off at the Sundoer Club, which is now the Vietnam Veterans Club on Bittersweet Road.

-Greg Jacobs did not answer his phone, so Debra called her father-in-law Meyers Jacobs, owner of the bank.
+Greg Jacobs did not answer his phone, so Debra called her father-in-law, Meyers Jacobs, the bank's owner.
 She read the note to him, and Meyers Jacobs then alerted authorities.

 The kidnappers did have a soft side, ending their ransom note with “thank you,” playing with the family dogs, and assuring Debra that no harm would come to the kids.

-About that time Greg Jacobs returned home from work, completely oblivious to what was going on.
+Greg Jacobs returned home from work about that time, utterly oblivious to what was happening.
 He was sequestered with his family in the basement.
 The kidnappers then ran out the front door and into a nearby field, escaping capture.

-It was around this same time that the police arrived.
-There were some jurisdictional conflicts to work out upon arrival, as the home was in Washington, the bank was in East Peoria, and the drop-off point wasn’t in either.
+The police arrived around the same time.
+Upon arrival, they had to work out some jurisdictional conflicts, as the home was in Washington, the bank was in East Peoria, and the drop-off point wasn’t in either.
 The police remained at the end of the long driveway while they worked these out, possibly during the kidnappers’ escape.

 The family in the basement immediately started looking for a way out, which they found in a basement window.
 Debra climbed out first, and then Greg handed her the kids.
 They ran to hide in a nearby playhouse.
-Greg Jacobs squeezed out of the basement window and started running from the house, and police could see him running and thought he was one of the kidnappers and yelled at him to stop.
-At the same time, Jacobs thought the people yelling at him were the kidnappers, so he ran into a nearby field.
-Police eventually caught up with Jacobs in the corn field and correctly identified him, with Jacobs breaking his arm during the chaos.
+Greg Jacobs exited the basement window and started running from the house.
+Police could see him running and thought he was one of the kidnappers and yelled at him to stop.
+At the same time, Jacobs felt the people yelling at him were the kidnappers, so he ran into a nearby field.
+Police eventually caught up with Jacobs in the cornfield and correctly identified him, with Jacobs breaking his arm during the chaos.

-Once the family was secure in a nearby house the police surrounded the Jacobs home and attempted to communicate with the kidnappers, to no avail, and eventually entered the house to find no one but the family’s three dogs.
+Once the family was secure in a nearby house, the police surrounded the Jacobs home.
+They attempted to communicate with the kidnappers, to no avail and eventually entered the house to find no one but the family’s three dogs.

 For two years, even with FBI intervention because money was extorted from a federally insured bank, the case remained unsolved.